With fewer customers and large ticket sizes, in the B2B space each customer and their feedback matter significantly more.

 Alchemista.
 In 2019, the catering brand, Alchemista, suddenly lost its biggest client—which accounted for 20% of its revenue.
 Six months into the program, they were shocked to receive a dismissal out of the blue.

 But now the company boasts a 100% retention rate.
-What turned things round?
+What turned things around?
 Alchemista came to CustomerGauge, knowing we were leaders in NPS for B2B brands.

 “Onboarding CustomerGauge has had the highest ROI of anything I've ever done at my company," says Christine Marcus, Alchemista’s CEO.